Madison, WI Real Estate

 Avg Days on Market

-The average days on market for a home sold in March (19) did not change Compared to the same month last year, the days on market for homes sold did not change 0, a 0% year-over-year change.
+The average days on market for a home sold in January (46) increased by 15 days compared to December.
+This represents a 48.38% increase in days on market for homes in the market from the previous month.
+Compared to the same month last year, the days on market for homes sold increased by 19, a 70.37% year-over-year change.

 Average Days on Market is the time period between the date when a home is listed for sale in an MLS system and the date it is sold.